khawaja-ammar/config_neovim/README.md

 - C-c

 **MOTIONS**
-- h
-- j
-- k
-- l
+h - move cursor left
+j - move cursor down
+k - move cursor up
+l - move cursor right

+w - jump forwards to the start of a word
+W - jump forwards to the start of a word (words can contain punctuation) e - jump forwards to the end of a word
+E - jump forwards to the end of a word (words can contain punctuation) b - jump backwards to the start of a word
+B - jump backwards to the start of a word (words can contain punctuation)

+% - move cursor to matching character (default supported pairs: '()', '{}', '[]' - use :h matchpairs in vim for more info)

+0 - jump to the start of the line
+$ - jump to the end of the line

-- gg    => Jump to Start of file
+gg - go to the first line of the document
-- G     => Jump to End of file
+G - go to the last line of the document

 **OPS**
 - x     => Cut